-Ans: The current cost is N90,000 for a test involving an Alleged father, Mother and a child.
 This price may be adjusted from time to time.
 Please call the center to find out the current price before coming to the center for a test.

-Forensic Testing FAQ
+Forensic Testing FAQs

 Ans: Both civilians and law enforcement agencies can submit items for analysis.

 Ans: Yes, the specific costs and fees are dependent on the specific case and type of testing being requested.
-Unlike DNA paternity test, it is often not possible to determine the cost forensic DNA test prior to examination of all the evidentiary items submitted.
+Unlike DNA paternity test, it is often not possible to determine the cost of a forensic DNA test prior to examination of all the evidentiary items submitted.